sven-hash/docs/docs/interacting-with-ledger.md

 ## Prepare your Ledger App
 * Plug in your Ledger device
-* Install the Cosmos app **TODO add instructions here: I (Max) can't check because my ledger won't connect for some reason**
+* Install the Cosmos app by following the instructions [here](https://hub.cosmos.network/main/resources/ledger.html)
 * On the device, navigate to the Cosmos app and open it

 ## Create a keypair